 Graduate Degree Programs.
 Gordon offers three graduate degrees.
 The Master of Education in Curriculum and Instruction (M.Ed.) prepares students to obtain the initial license in the following areas: early childhood, with and without disabilities; elementary; moderate disabilities; English as a Second Language; reading; mathematics; middle school or secondary education in biology, chemistry, English, history, mathematics, physics, French or Spanish; and Educational Leadership for licensure as Principal, Assistant Principal, Supervisor or Director.
 Students may also pursue professional license and a master's degree in these content areas.
-In addition, after completing a master's degree the Certificate of Advanced Graduate Studies (C.A.G.S.) may be earned in the following areas: English as a Second Language, Math Specialist, Reading Specialist, and Educational Leadership: Principal, Assistant Principal, Supervisor or Director.
+In addition, after completing a master's degree the Education Specialist (Ed.S.) degree may be earned in the following areas: English as a Second Language, Math Specialist, Reading Specialist, and Educational Leadership: Principal, Assistant Principal, Supervisor or Director.

-The Master of Music Education is awarded to students who complete the graduate music education program, a summers-only program which can be completed in three summers plus a one-semester field-based experience or thesis.
+The Master of Music Education (M.M.Ed.) is awarded to students who complete the graduate music education program, a summers-only program which can be completed in three summers plus a one-semester field-based experience or thesis.
 Contact the Graduate Education Office or the Graduate Music Office.